kiranleu/Data_Project/README.md

 ### _Manual Testing_

 - Modal Box: It is visible and responsive.
-It advices to the user so they can get a better experience.
+It advises to the user so they can get a better experience.

 - Reset All button: It has been tested and all the three charts are interacting with each other after clicking on one of the charts.